This post is about fighting discouragement when you feel emotionally drained.

 So now what?
-Even though my heart and my spirit were broken and spent, the goal is still the goal and my journey to fertility requires me to keep going despite the pain.
+Even though my heart and my spirit were broken and spent, the goal is still the goal and my journey to fertility requires me to keep going despite the frustration.

 1. Plan Yourself a Pity Party (but schedule an ending time)